Nabagata/Effective-JAVA-Summary/README.md

 	}
 ```

-## 2. Use BUILDERS when faced with many constructors
+## 2. Use BUILDERS when faced with many constructor parameters
 Is a good choice when designing classes whose constructors or static factories would have more than a handful of parameters.

 Builder pattern simulates named optional parameters as in ADA and Python.